 Industrial Buyers Are Now Researching Online

 This fact is not lost on the industrial community.
-In fact, a separate report found that 80 percent of industrial businesses plan to revamp their website in 2012.
+In fact, a separate report found that 62 percent of manufacturers say their websites have a greater impact than any other business-building tactic.
 This is great, but there’s a catch: you need the right content and strategy to convince your website visitors to work with you.
 Here are five tips to help you do that.

 1. Model Your Website to Support the Buying Process